 For years, we have focused on reducing our emissions, increasing energy efficiency in our operations, using alternative fuels, decreasing our clinker factor and promoting the use of renewable energy.

-Up to 2019, we have achieved a significant reduction of more than 22% in our net CO2 emissions per ton of cementitious compared to 1990 levels, which, just for that year alone, meant we avoided emitting approximately 7.5 million tons of CO2, equivalent to the emissions of 1.6 million passenger vehicles driven for one year.
-With our new target of further reducing 35% our net CO2 emissions by 2030, we commit to avoid the annual emission of up to 16 million tons of CO2 by 2030 compared to 1990 levels, equivalent to the emissions of 3 million passenger vehicles driven for one year.
+Up to 2020, we have achieved a significant reduction globally close to 23% in our net CO2 emissions per ton of cementitious compared to 1990 levels, which, just for that year alone, meant we avoided emitting 8.6 million tons of CO2, equivalent to annual emissions of 1.9 million passenger vehicles.
+With our target of further reducing 30% our net CO2 emissions by 2025 and 35% by 2030, we commit to avoid the annual emission of up to 16 million tons of CO2 by 2030 compared to 1990 levels, equivalent to the emissions of 3 million passenger vehicles driven for one year.
 Our 2030 CO2 emissions reduction target and implementation roadmap has been validated by the Carbon Trust including both scope 1 and 2.
 The Carbon Trust validation confirms that we have a robust climate change strategy, the appropriate corporate governance and planning mechanisms for the implementation of our pathway to reduce our emissions in line with the Sectoral Decarbonization Approach (SDA) 2-degree scenario (2DS).
 Furthermore, CEMEX Europe has achieved in 2020 close to 35% reduction in its net CO2 emissions per ton of cementitious compared to 1990 levels and we have taken a step ahead by committing to achieve a 2030 reduction of 55% compared to 1990 levels.
 This European target is in line with the Paris Agreement climate ambition.